craigxchen/BlackjackRL/README.md

 1dim_test uses lqr_control to solve a 1-dimensional example of LQR system

-1dim_VFA also solves the LQR control problem simulated with "LQR_control" in 1 dimension but uses a neural network with relu activations as the approximator for the optimal policy as opposed to a linear function as in "1dim_test".
+1dim_VFA also solves the LQR control problem simulated with "LQR_control" in 1 dimension but uses a neural network with quadratic activations to learn the cost function

 ### Test Results: